VladimirKalachikhin/Galadriel-cache/README.md

 with or without extension.

 ### MBTiles
 The file with map on mbtiles format must have `.mbtiles` extension and located in _$tileCacheDir_ directory.
-The map description file must have same name as map file, but with _.php_ extension of course, and and, similarly to other such files be locate in _mapsources/_ directory.
+The map description file must have same name as map file, but with _.php_ extension of course, and similarly to other such files be locate in _mapsources/_ directory.
 It doesn't matter to the GaladrielCache whether vector or raster tiles are in the map file.
 The corresponding configuration should be in the map description file.

 ## Install&configure